PeterBid/rick-and-morty-website/README.md

 * Character Index

-For displaying the characters, we created two components, the first component is CharacterIndex.
-We used used flexbox to display the characters in a grid.
-We used UseParams to then create links to the CharacterShow component which displayed specific information about each character.
+For displaying the characters we created two components.
+The first component is `CharacterIndex`.
+After a using a `get` axios request to recieve the data we used the `map` method alongside `flexbox` to display the characters in a grid.

-#### Styling and Audio

-This was the first project in which I worked with the `SCSS`. `SCSS` made styling the `CSS` and positioning `HTML` elements much easier and smoother as we could use a wide range of colours and styles for classes quickly and effectively across the site.

-We wished to create an application which reflected the Rick and Morty universe.
-We achieved this by having the colour scheme and styling of our website strongly imitate that of the television series.
-In order to emphasize this even further and make our website even more interactive, we added various images and gifs customly made using `Canva`.

-We also added different sound effects from the show, the choice of these were tailored specific functions to enchance the user experiance.
-For example choosing Morty saying "What's you name?" when the user clicks to search a character by name.

 ```javascript
 useEffect(() => {
     const getCharacters = async () => {